 What is a Manufacturing Defect?

 A manufacturing defect arises from errors during the production phase such as the use of substandard materials in braking systems.
 This kind of defect usually occurs because of a deviation in design specifications and results in the product being dangerous when it is used in the way intended.

-Unfortunately, manufacturing and design defects are not uncommon.
+Unfortunately, other tyoes of manufacturing and design defects are not uncommon.
 The National Highway Traffic Safety Administration (NHTSA) is the agency responsible for establishing safety standards for all types of motor vehicles and issuing recalls when motor vehicle equipment does not comply with federal regulations or has a safety-related defect.
 Every year the NHTSA issues hundreds of warnings and recalls for unsafe vehicles.

 Under the United States Code for Motor Vehicle Safety, a defect includes “any defect in performance, construction, a component, or material of a motor vehicle or motor vehicle equipment.”
 Design or manufacturing defects in commercial trucks frequently involve the following components:

 - Suspension systems

 - Lighting system (headlights, taillights, brake lights), signals, and monitoring systems

 When the design or manufacturing of a truck fails to meet minimum safety standards, it can result in serious accidents and devastating injuries.
 Brakes and tires are the most critical components when it comes to the safe operation of a vehicle, but that is particularly true for semi-trucks, 18-wheelers, and tractor-trailers.
 In fact, brake and tire defects are two of the most common types of vehicle-related factors in large truck crashes, according to the IIHS.